-More generally, Tunneling allows a Cloud Device to access any web resources on the developer internal network, even if there is no direct connectivity between the two.
+More generally, Tunneling allows a Cloud Device to access any web resources on the developer's internal network, even if there is no direct connectivity between the two.

-Tunneling is most useful when the remote device and the developer machine are on distinct networks which are not normally reachable from each other due to network topology or firewall configurations.
+Tunneling is most useful when the remote device and the developer machine are on distinct networks that are not normally reachable from each other due to network topology or firewall configurations.

 Like any user, in order to use tunneling during a Manual or Automation session, do the following: (see detailed information in The Tunneling Client)

 - Open a session on the device you want to tunnel

 - Download and run the tunneling client on your Mac PC